Marines Memorial Association

 Gunnar Counselman was commissioned a Marine 2nd Lieutenant out of Cornell University and served in Iraq and the Horn of Africa before leaving the Corps to attend Harvard Business School.
 Upon graduation, he worked for Bain & Company.
 Recently, he founded Fidelis, Inc., a transition college for the military.

-Eric Schroeder served six years in the U.S. Marine Corps, leaving as a Sergeant.
-He earned a B.S. degree at Azusa Pacific University and is currently senior vice president at Heffernan Insurance Brokers.
+Mr. Eric Schroeder served six years in the U.S. Marine Corps, leaving as a Sergeant.
+He earned a B.S. degree at Azusa Pacific University and is currently Senior Vice President at Leavitt Group.